Shonueld/Lego_DB/peer_review_responses.md

 13. API Endpoint for /sets/{set_id}/issues are duplicated.
 One is for POST and one is for GET.
 Rename them to distinguish them apart since this could potentially create conflicts.

+Lucas Pierce Comments:
+1. What is the point of /users/{user_id}/friends/{friend_id}/activity?
+Why not just have a get activity endpoint for users?

+2. /sets/ with no query parameters doesn’t return.
+At the very least put a limit, but even better paginate the results.

+3. /lists/{user_id}/sets/{set_id} gives internal server error when given some inputs.

+Some funky code (like running a count(*) where username to look for a name already existing).
+The peer reviews did a good job of catching major issues.
+You got some great peer review feedback (and some not good advice ).
+Please address all of it or call out why you don’t think it should be addressed individually.
+Overall, one of the better projects, you did a great job.
+If you address feedback by June 2nd AND send me a message, I will give you points back